Who is eligible

 During the 2013 legislative session, Republican John Zerwas sponsored HB3791, which would have directed the state to craft a “Texas solution” to Medicaid expansion.
 But it did not pass.
 The bill called for reforming the state’s Medicaid system while also accepting federal funding to expand the program.
 It also included “personal responsibility” measures like copays and deductibles, and would have included premium assistance programs to help people purchase private insurance as a preferable alternative to traditional Medicaid.

 But also in 2013, Republican lawmakers in Texas passed a measure that requires the state Health and Human Services Commission to receive approval from the legislature before any future Medicaid expansion decisions could be made.
-So ultimately, even if a governor were to support Medicaid expansion, the decision rests with the Texas Legislature, which makes expansion very unlikely in the near future, given lawmakers’ general rejection of the idea.
+So ultimately, even if a governor were to support Medicaid expansion, and even if the Trump Administration were to leave Medicaid expansion intact (unlikely, but possible) the decision rests with the Texas Legislature.
+This makes expansion very unlikely in the near future, given lawmakers’ general rejection of the idea.

-It’s possible that Texas leadership will eventually get on board with Medicaid expansion, especially given how much money they’re leaving on the table by rejecting federal funding to expand coverage.
-Until then, the cost of uncompensated care in Texas hospitals is roughly $5.5 billion a year, and it’s largely paid by tax dollars and higher health insurance premiums for people who do have coverage.
+As long as Medicaid eligibility continues to be unchanged from 2013 guidelines, the cost of uncompensated care in Texas hospitals is roughly $5.5 billion a year, and it’s largely paid by tax dollars and higher health insurance premiums for people who do have coverage.

-Outgoing Governor Rick Perry repeatedly rejected Medicaid expansion.
-During the 2014 Governor’s race, Republican Greg Abbott (who won by a significant margin) agreed with Perry and expressed his opposition to accepting federal funding to expand Medicaid (both men claim that the eventual 10 percent of the cost that the state would pay would be too much for the budget).
+Former Governor Rick Perry repeatedly rejected Medicaid expansion.
+During the 2014 Governor’s race, Republican Greg Abbott (who won by a significant margin) agreed with Perry and expressed his opposition to accepting federal funding to expand Medicaid (both men claimed that the eventual 10 percent of the cost that the state would pay by 2020 would be too much for the budget).
 Democratic candidate Wendy Davis was in favor of Medicaid expansion in Texas, but she lost the election.

-However, in late 2014, Gov-elect Abbott expressed interest in Utah’s Medicaid expansion waiver (two years later, Utah’s legislature still has not come to an agreement on Medicaid expansion).
+In late 2014, Abbott expressed interest in Utah’s Medicaid expansion waiver (two years later, Utah’s legislature still has not come to an agreement on Medicaid expansion).
 And while that instilled hope that Abbott might soften on his stance towards Medicaid expansion, he remains opposed to it as of 2016.

 The Texas legislature only meets in odd-numbered years, and while numerous bills were introduced in 2015 in an effort to expand coverage, none were successful.
-And as noted above, it’s not looking likely that expansion will happen during the 2017 legislative session.
+And as noted above, it’s not looking likely that expansion will happen during the 2017 legislative session, particularly given the uncertainty surrounding the ACA under the Trump Administration.